SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 This means that the quantification result from the FSL report is directly connected to the penal consequence.
 An FSL that reports "cocaine content 45 per cent" on a 300-gram exhibit is providing data that will determine whether the defendant faces a 10-year mandatory minimum.
 The analytical quantification must therefore be performed with a calibrated instrument, a validated method, traceable reference standards, documented measurement uncertainty, and a quality system that satisfies judicial and regulatory scrutiny.

 The US DEA laboratory system operates under the DEA Laboratory Operations Manual, which specifies minimum qualifications for drug chemistry methods, quality control procedures, proficiency testing and reviewer qualification standards.
-The DEA has eight regional laboratories (including the Special Testing and Research Laboratory in Dulles, Virginia, which handles novel psychoactive substances) and is accredited by ASCLD-LAB (now ANAB, the ANSI National Accreditation Board), which is itself a signatory to the ILAC mutual recognition arrangement (MRA).
+The DEA has seven regional laboratories (including the Special Testing and Research Laboratory in Dulles, Virginia, which handles novel psychoactive substances), with an eighth regional laboratory under construction in New Hampshire and is accredited by ASCLD-LAB (now ANAB, the ANSI National Accreditation Board), which is itself a signatory to the ILAC mutual recognition arrangement (MRA).
 The UK's official drug analysis historically flowed through the Forensic Science Service until its closure in 2012; today, drug analysis in England and Wales is distributed across private accredited suppliers (Orchid Cellmark, LGC Forensics, KEY Forensic Services) and the Metropolitan Police Forensic Services, all accredited by UKAS (United Kingdom Accreditation Service) under ISO 17025.

 The ENFSI Drugs Working Group best-practice manual (most recently DWG-BPM-003, Version 3, 2018) recommends that drug analysis laboratories across EU member states adopt a minimum analytical protocol comprising: colour test or immunoassay screen, chromatographic confirmation (GC-MS or LC-MS/MS), quantification with internal standard and five-point calibration, and measurement uncertainty reporting.
 The DWG also operates an External Quality Assessment (EQA) proficiency testing scheme in which participating laboratories analyse blind samples and their results are compared with assigned values from independent reference methods.
 EQA participation is a requirement of ENFSI membership and a condition of accreditation under most EU national accreditation bodies (DAkkS in Germany, COFRAC in France, RvA in the Netherlands, INMETRO in Brazil).